ftrackhq/ftrack-service-example/README.rst

 Running the container using docker will not restart it automatically if it enters an unhealthy state.
-To have the container automatically restarted when it becomes unhealthy a container orchestrator must be used, such as a docker service, docker swarm or kubernetes.
+To have the container automatically restarted when it becomes unhealthy a container orchestrator must be used, such as a docker service or kubernetes.

 To run the container as a docker service and allow it to heal after failure run the following::